Television in Germany: Public broadcasters

-Seven of these broadcasters run their own regional TV programs (The Third), most of them use several frequencies and show local opt-outs.
+Seven of these broadcasters run their own regional television programs (The Third), most of them use several frequencies and show local opt-outs.

 While multi-state-broadcasters NDR, RBB, MDR and SWR have state versions (e.g. RBB Berlin, MDR Sachsen, NDR Hamburg and SWR Baden-Württemberg), BR and WDR have regional opt-outs below state level (BR: North and South, WDR: 11 versions).

 Two small regions, Bremen (RB) and the Saarland (SR), have their own broadcasting stations, mainly for historical reasons.
-They only contribute to the national TV channel Das Erste and produce a state opt-out for their neighbour broadcaster (SR Fernsehen on SWR, Radio Bremen TV on NDR).
+They only contribute to the national television channel Das Erste and produce a state opt-out for their neighbour broadcaster (SR Fernsehen on SWR, Radio Bremen TV on NDR).